laramint/laravel-brain/docs/index.md

 - **Artisan command discovery** — Maps class-based commands, closure commands from `routes/console.php`, and Kernel-registered commands
 - **Scheduler tracing** — Lists every scheduled task (`command`, `job`, `call`) with the time it runs, its timezone, and its overlap/one-server guards
 - **Broadcast channel mapping** — Discovers class-based and closure channels from `routes/channels.php`
+- **Broadcasting** — Reads `ShouldBroadcast`/`broadcastOn()` from each event and draws an edge to the channel(s) it broadcasts on, with the alias, queue, and payload shape in the event's detail panel
 - **DB query tracing** — Surfaces Eloquent and raw queries per method
+- **Outgoing HTTP detection** — Flags Laravel HTTP client, Guzzle, curl, and `file_get_contents` calls that leave the application, with host, method, timeout and retry — including requests built in one class and sent from another
 - **Cache operation tracing** — Surfaces `Cache::` facade and `cache()` helper calls per method, split into read / write / invalidate / lock, with the key (literal or constructed — a computed one is labelled, never guessed), plus tags, store and TTL where declared
 - **Fat-class detection** — Flags controllers and services with more than 300 lines or 10 methods
 - **Cyclomatic complexity** — Highlights hotspots by complexity tier (Low / Moderate / High / Critical)